ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

     useLocale('uk');
 }
 ```
+> Notice that we wrapped locale init logic in if condition, because we need that logic only during the dev setup.
+> In the production mode all assets will be already translated on a build step.

-Let's build our app with `npm run build` and you will notice that all translations are applied.
+Let's build our app with `npm run build` and you will see that all translations are applied.
 And here is what we can see in the browser:

 > ![Local image](./assets/webpack-demo-4.png)